 Journals– Each child has been given their own journal for daily use in the classroom.
 In their journals, children in writing activities practicing the letter of the week in addition to creative narratives.

-Communities of Character – Each month children participate in specialized activities focused on a specific character trait.
+Kindness and Empathy™ – Each month children participate in specialized activities focused on a specific character trait.
 Teachers employ our tailor-made curriculum to teach these essential social and emotional skills like self-regulation, cooperation, and respect.

 Calendar Concepts– Each classroom reviews calendar concepts teaching reading skills like moving from left to right, words like the days of the week and the months of the year.
 Children learn number recognition, counting skills, and patterning.
 Children review these skills on a daily basis.